robochase6000/navigation.novaextension/README.md

 | **Navigate Forward**   | `Shift-⌘-=`     | "Shift+Command+Equals" |

 This extension is making some guesses whether you've opened a file, or moved your cursor in a 100ms loop.
-Feedback is appreciated :)

 Heavily inspired by https://github.com/eahanson/trail.novaextension ... a lot of additional work was done to ensure waypoints are created automatically.
 Enjoy!

+Feedback is appreciated :)
+Please report issues to the github repo - https://github.com/robochase6000/navigation.novaextension/issues